peacom/tiledesk-chat21-web-widget/README.md

 * Receive realtime support from your team
 * Form to enter the chat sentiment
 * Configure the widget with company logo and colors
-* Chat21 Web Widget is free and open source.
+* Tiledesk Web Widget is free and open source.

 # Prerequisites #
 * Install Git